1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 throat_singer_icon Overtone Singing

 Although most vocal traditions revolve around singing one note at a time, some vocalists are able to sing two pitches simultaneously, achieving an effect similar to singing melody with harmony.
 This technique is called overtone singing or throat singing and involves singing a fundamental and selected overtone.
 The vocalist learns to selectively amplify vocal overtones by changing the shape of the resonant cavities of the mouth, larynx, and pharynx.
-While the explanation is simple, the actual technique of overtone or throat singing is extremely challenging.
-Often these overtones are considerably higher in pitch than used by Western vocalists, sounding far above the standard two-octave Western vocal range.
+While the explanation is simple, the technique of overtone or throat singing is challenging.
+Often overtones are considerably higher in pitch than used by Western vocalists, sounding far above the standard two-octave Western vocal range.

-mongolia_flag Mongolian Khöömii
+mongolia_flag icon Mongolian Khöömii

-Mongolia | Mongolia was the seat of the Mongol Empire, the largest contiguous land empire in history. | Wikimedia Commons
+Mongolia | Mongolia was once the seat of the Mongol Empire, the largest contiguous land empire in history. | Wikimedia Commons

-Mongolia
+Mongolia map

 Mongolian and Tuvan throat singers like to perform in dramatic natural environments, e.g., steppes of mountains, believing their song is spiritual and directly connected to nature.